 RBI issued Basel III guidelines applicable with effect from April 1, 2013.
-The guidelines provide a transition schedule for Basel III implementation till March 31, 2020.
-On March 27, 2020, the RBI has extended the transition period for implementing the last tranche of 0.625% under capital conservation buffer (CCB) by six months i.e. from March 31, 2020 to September 30, 2020 and on September 29, 2020, it has been further extended to April 1, 2021.
 Upon full implementation of Basel III guidelines, the minimum CRAR would be 11.70%, minimum CET1 CRAR ratio would be 8.20% and minimum Tier-1 CRAR ratio would be 9.70%.
 This includes CCB and additional CET1 capital surcharge on account of the Bank being designated as a D-SIB.

-As per the transitional arrangement, at September 30, 2020, the Bank is required to maintain minimum CET1 CRAR of 7.575%, minimum Tier-1 CRAR of 9.075% and minimum total CRAR of 11.075%.
+As per the transitional arrangement, at September 30, 2021, the Bank is required to maintain minimum CET1 CRAR of 7.575%, minimum Tier-1 CRAR of 9.075% and minimum total CRAR of 11.075%.
 The minimum capital requirement includes capital conservation buffer (CCB) of 1.875% and additional CET1 capital surcharge of 0.20% on account of the Bank being designated as a D-SIB.